Microsoft’s AI lets bots predict pauses and interrupt conversations

 Microsoft today said it has developed a new way for its most popular AI-powered bots to speak and analyze human voices at the same time, a skill engineers believe leads to more naturalistic conversations.
-The bots can also predict when to pause, what a person will say next, and are able to determine when it’s appropriate to interrupt people.
+The bots are empowered to predict what a person will say next, when to pause, and when it’s appropriate to interrupt someone.

 Major virtual assistants have gained more expressive, human-like voices and are being trained to understand human emotion through voice analysis.
 But despite heavy investment by tech giants, exchanges between virtual assistants and people today can still be rather rudimentary, requiring the use of a wake word to carry out each command and falling short of the casual speech patterns that define human interaction.